joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 docker pull cp.icr.io/cp/ibp-fluentd:2.1.1-20191104-amd64
 ```
 {:codeblock}

+If you are deploying the platform on LinuxOne on s390x, replace `amd64` in the image tag with `s390x`
+{: important}

 After you download the images, you must change the image tags to refer to your docker registry.
 Replace `<LOCAL_REGISTRY>` with the url of your local registry and run the following commands:
 ```